Azerbaijan First League

 The Azerbaijan First League (I Liqa) is the second highest professional division in Azerbaijani professional football.
-The league is run by AFFA.
+The league is run by Professional Football League of Azerbaijan, member of AFFA.
 The winner of the league is promoted to the top-tier Azerbaijan Premier League.

 History

-Due to the dissolution of the Soviet Union, all Azerbaijan clubs of the former Soviet Premier Division and Soviet First Division conformed a single Azerbaijan Premier League, which meant that the new second tier of Azerbaijan football would remain regionalized.
-For the first two seasons three regional groups conformed the second tier, until in 1994 the single table in use today began to be used.
+Due to the dissolution of the Soviet Union, all Azerbaijan clubs of the former Soviet Premier Division and Soviet First Division conformed to a single Azerbaijan Premier League, which meant that the new second tier of Azerbaijan football would remain regionalized.
+For the first two seasons three regional groups conformed to the second tier until, in 1994, the single table in use today began to be used.

 Competition format

 The First League currently consists of 10 teams.
 All teams play each other three times.

-Members of the Azerbaijan First League (2024-25 season)
+Members of the Azerbaijan First League (2026-27 season)

 Stadia and locations

 Note: Table lists in alphabetical order.